Best & Worst Dodge Durango Years

 The Best Years: 2007, 2008, 2009

-Performance upgrades in these years focused on better fuel efficiency and the addition of a hybrid variant in 2008, offering consumers an eco-friendlier choice.
+Performance upgrades in these years focused on enhanced fuel efficiency and the addition of a hybrid variant in 2008, offering consumers an eco-friendlier choice.
 The latter part of the 2nd generation showcased Dodge’s commitment to adaptability and innovation.

 The Neutral Year: 2006